-Seats 62A, 62K and 64A on the upper deck are the single best seats since they are the only window seats in the 747 where you will not have to jump over the feet of other passengers (direct aisle access) and they offer more leg room.
+Seats 62A, 62K, and 64A on the upper deck are the single best seats since they are the only window seats in the 747 where you will not have to jump over the feet of other passengers (direct aisle access), and they offer more legroom.

-64A (my seat for the flight) also has direct aisle access and more leg room, but it is located next to the lavatories, so this may bother some because of the extra noise (it did not bother me, but it was a day flight after all).
+64A (my seat for the flight) also has direct aisle access and more legroom, but it is located next to the lavatories, so this may bother some because of the extra noise (it did not bother me, but it was a day flight after all).

 Amenity Kit On British Airways Club World

-The Amenity Kit is a drawstring bag (one for men and one for women) that is designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for BA customers.
-The men’s bag includes Skin Soothe Shave Gel (7ml), a Pro-Collagen Marine Cream (5ml) and an Ultra-conditioning Lip Balm made from Beeswax (4g), along with a Razor, socks, toothbrush, toothpaste and a pen.
-The women’s bag includes a Limited Edition Pro-Collagen Marine Cream (7ml), soothing apricot facial wipe, the Ultra-Conditioning Lip Balm (4g) and some Pro-Collagen Hand & Nail Cream (5ml) along with socks, toothbrush, toothpaste and pen.
+The Amenity Kit is a drawstring bag (one for men and one for women) designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for BA customers.
+The men’s bag includes Skin Soothe Shave Gel (7ml), a Pro-Collagen Marine Cream (5ml), and an Ultra-conditioning Lip Balm made from Beeswax (4g), along with a Razor, socks, toothbrush, toothpaste, and a pen.
+The women’s bag includes a Limited Edition Pro-Collagen Marine Cream (7ml), soothing apricot facial wipe, the Ultra-Conditioning Lip Balm (4g), and some Pro-Collagen Hand & Nail Cream (5ml) along with socks, toothbrush, toothpaste, and pen.

-After boarding, I was offered the choice between a glass of water, orange juice or champagne.
-And after reaching cruising altitude, I received a refreshing hot towel and I was also served a sprite (with ice and lemon) and a small bag containing an assortment of cold nuts.
+After boarding, I was offered the choice between a glass of water, orange juice, or champagne.
+And after reaching cruising altitude, I received a refreshing hot towel, and I was also served a sprite (with ice and lemon) and a small bag containing an assortment of cold nuts.

 Soon thereafter, lunch was offered, all served on a single tray.
 British Airways Business Class food can be a hit and a miss, and this time the food was pretty good and acceptable for transatlantic Business Class.
 As a starter, I choose the tiger prawns Bois Boudran with Pepquino and crème fraîche.
 Quite delicious!
 As an entrée, I had the roasted-corn fed chicken with pea and broad bean fricassée, sweet potato mash, and Port wine jus.
 I kind of liked it (maybe a little too much jus).
 For dessert, I choose the peach Melba Délice delice with raspberry confit.
 But what I received was not a peach, but a lemon and mascarpone tart with raspberry compote.
-It tasted good nevertheless.
+It tasted good, nevertheless.

-90 minutes prior to landing, all Business Class passengers were served afternoon tea, snacks (a selection of sandwiches featuring tomato and herb chicken with basil pesto, prawns with creamy mayonnaise, and Wensleydale cheese) and sweets (buttermilk or fruit scones with clotted cream, chocolate éclair, lemon cupcake and raspberry cream sponge).
+90 minutes prior to landing, all Business Class passengers were served afternoon tea, snacks (a selection of sandwiches featuring tomato and herb chicken with basil pesto, prawns with creamy mayonnaise, and Wensleydale cheese) and sweets (buttermilk or fruit scones with clotted cream, chocolate éclair, lemon cupcake, and raspberry cream sponge).
 I am not a big fan of BA afternoon tea and snacks concept (especially not of the sandwiches served in a plastic container), and it was not different this time.
 Alternatively, instead of the sandwiches, one could also choose a mixed Mediterranean vegetable and pumpkin seed salad with olive oil and red wine vinegar dressing.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert